HritikPooniya/Bulb-Switch/README.md

 # Bulb-Switch
-This is the bulb on/off  switch with basics.
+This is the bulb on/off  switch webpage  with basics.